 For times when you have health questions or need help deciding what kind of care you need, many Medicare Advantage plans provide a no-charge, 24-hour nurse hotline.

-Some plans may also offer telemedicine services that allow you to consult a doctor by phone or video.
+Many plans also offer additional telemedicine services that allow you to consult a doctor by phone or video.
+Learn more in our Essential Guide to Telehealth Appointments.

 7. Other Additional Benefits

 Medicare Advantage plans may include unique benefits, such as programs that support a healthy lifestyle.
 You can typically find information about any extra resources in a plan’s Summary of Benefits.

 Medicare open enrollment—your annual chance to make sure your Medicare coverage works for you—ends December 7.
 You can explore options at Medicare Plan Finder.
 Or to find a plan that includes SilverSneakers, click here.